 Size is relative inside the tube.
 A smaller scope that contains an excellent set of optical lenses can see a lot more than a large telescope with sub-standard optical lenses.

 A 3.5″ Questar telescope, for instance, has more oomph than the 21″ monster.
 Quality should never be passed over for size because neither is readily interchangeable.

 Instead of magnification, the buyer of a beginner telescope should instead focus on the quality of optics.

 Look for glass lenses, and they will deliver a brighter, sharper image.

-Also, good optics will make the advertised magnification of a telescope more meaningful, as the chances are better than you will have a better image at high magnification levels.
+Also, good optics will make the advertised magnification more meaningful, as the chances are better that you will have a better image at high magnification levels.

 Remember that you are looking at stars, and the perfect place to see them is in a remote area like a field and not on the rooftop of your apartment building in Manhattan.